Drifter-Supremo/writers-ai-app/memory-bank/progress.md

   - Download links
   - Enhanced UI with feedback
   - Modular Files section with left-aligned upload form, file grid, upload/delete with skeleton loaders and confirmation
+  - All Firestore/Storage operations wrapped in try/catch with user-friendly error messages in Files, Projects, and Settings.
 - [x] Notes management
   - Creation and storage in Firestore
   - Display with timestamps